The Python language is designed to make complex tasks simple, so updates iterate relatively quickly and require us to keep up with them!

 - PEP 634: Introduces the

-syntax and supported patterns. - PEP 635: Explains the reason for the syntax being designed this way
+matchsyntax and supported patterns. - PEP 635: Explains the reason for the syntax being designed this way

 - PEP 636: a tutorial introducing the concepts, syntax and semantics

-is followed by a different condition, and then the statement to be executed if the condition is met.
-The last case
+match is followed by the variable to be matched, case is followed by a different condition, and then the statement to be executed if the condition is met.
+The last case is underlined to indicate a default match, so if the previous condition does not match, it will be executed in this case, which is equivalent to the previous else.

-languages, which supports complex pattern matching, and I will demonstrate the flexibility of this new syntax and pythonic
+But the match-case syntax can do much more than the switch-case syntax in C / Go languages, it is actually the match-case syntax in Scala / Erlang languages, which supports complex pattern matching, and I will demonstrate the flexibility of this new syntax and pythonic in detail with several pattern examples.

 -